-Wildlife Photos for Art Reference
+Wildlife Reference Photos for Artists

-In response to many inquiries from artists about using images for art reference,
+In response to many inquiries from artists about using images for art reference, I've now built a dedicated site,

-African Reference Photos, our dedicated site providing
+African Reference Photos,

 Wildlife Art Resources and Links